-From a little country art gallery promotion 25 years ago, the World of WearableArt Awards has grown into New Zealand's largest and most dynamic art event, and a global art phenomenon that lists on the international cultural calendar, attracting entries and an audience from all over the world.
+From a small country art gallery promotion 30 years ago, the World of WearableArt Awards has grown into New Zealand's largest and most dynamic cultural event, and a global art phenomenon that lists on the international cultural calendar, attracting entries and an audience from all over the world.

-WOW designers are challenged to create something that has impact on a large stage and can withstand detailed scrutiny, but there are no rules about following traditional handcraft or sewing techniques.
+WOW designers are challenged to create something that has both impact on a large stage and can withstand detailed scrutiny, but there are no rules about following traditional handcraft or sewing techniques.

 Participating artists represent the worlds of film, fashion, photography, craft, design, sculpting, drama and art.
 Some entrants are professional artists, but the contest also attracts entries from many new young designers.
 The rewards include significant internships at Cirque de Soleil and Wellington's own WETA Workshop.

 World of WearableArt Museum - Nelson